Base Models Know How to Reason, Thinking Models Learn When: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have recently demonstrated remarkable capabilities in reasoning tasks when given additional inference time to think through problems step-by-step. \emph{Thinking models}, also known as \emph{reasoning models}, or \emph{models using inference-time compute}, are a type of language model designed to generate long chains of reasoning before arriving at a final answer.
-Examples of models in this category include Anthropic's Claude 3.7 Sonnet \citep{anthropic2025claude37}, OpenAI's o3 \citep{openAIo3}, Gemini 2.5 Pro \citep{gemini25pro}, DeepSeek's R1 \citep{deepseekR1}, and Qwen's QwQ-32B \citep{qwen2024qwq}.

-All these \emph{thinking} models significantly outperform their base counterparts on challenging reasoning benchmarks \citep{o3ARCPrize}.
-However, a fundamental question remains: \textit{What is the difference between base and thinking models that allows the latter to achieve superior performance?}
+Large Language Models (LLMs) have recently demonstrated remarkable capabilities in reasoning tasks when given additional inference time to think through problems step-by-step. \emph{Thinking models}, such as OpenAI's o3 \citep{openAIo3}, DeepSeek's R1 \citep{deepseekR1}, QwQ-32B \citep{qwen2024qwq}, and Open-Reasoner-Zero \citep{hu2025openreasonerzero}, significantly outperform their base counterparts on challenging reasoning benchmarks \citep{o3ARCPrize}.
+However, a fundamental question remains: \textit{What exactly do thinking models learn that their base counterparts lack?}

-Prior work has suggested several hypotheses: (1) \emph{thinking} models acquire entirely new reasoning capabilities through specialized training \citep{gandhi2025cognitivebehaviorsenableselfimproving}; (2) reinforcement learning (RL) teaches them to structure their reasoning more effectively \citep{marjanović2025deepseekr1thoughtologyletsthink}; (3) RL teaches them to repurpose pre-existing base model representations for new mechanisms \citep{ward2025}; or (4) the additional inference time simply allows more computation to be applied to difficult problems \citep{zhao2025echochamberrlposttraining, wang2025reinforcementlearningreasoninglarge}.
-In this paper, we present evidence for a more nuanced explanation: \textit{not only do base models already possess the fundamental reasoning capabilities, but thinking models learn when to deploy these capabilities in a structured sequence}.
+Prior work has suggested several hypotheses: thinking models may acquire entirely new reasoning capabilities \citep{gandhi2025cognitivebehaviorsenableselfimproving}, learn to structure reasoning more effectively \citep{marjanović2025deepseekr1thoughtologyletsthink}, repurpose pre-existing representations \citep{ward2025}, or simply benefit from additional inference-time computation \citep{zhao2025echochamberrlposttraining}.
+In this paper, we introduce a methodology to directly analyze what thinking models learn, and find that the answer depends critically on \emph{how} they were trained.

 We make the following contributions: